 All grains, nuts and seeds contain anti-nutrients that make them difficult to digest.
 This is why Body Ecology recommends soaking them first.
 Just cover the grains, nuts or seeds in filtered water and let them sit for 8 – 12 hours.
 Then drain in a fine mesh strainer, rinse and prepare as usual.
 Now this tip applies for flour too and you can reduce some of the liquids in your recipe to make up for the water that has soaked into the flour.

-So we’ve found a better option for gluten free pasta that we know you’ll love!
+We've found a better option for gluten free pasta that we know you’ll love!
 Miracle Noodles, a long time staple in Japan, are a great no-cal, no carb, fiber-rich, gluten-free replacement for pasta.